Elena-Ifandi/Jangarun-et-al-2026-Autoencoder/README.md

 # Jangarun-et-al-2026-Autoencoder

-Autoencoder-based outlier detection for Rare Earth Element (REE) geochemistry in topsoil and subsoil.
+Autoencoder-based baselines determination of geochemical features in topsoil and subsoil.
 Exported from the project Notion workspace.

 ## Method